puldzian/Pracownicy/CODEBOOK.md

 * 99 – no physical place

 #### DURATION
-Duration of the protest [1 – up to 2 hours / 2 – up to 12 hours / 3 – up to 24 hours / 4 – up to 48 hours / 5 – up to 1 week / 6 – up to 2 weeks / 7 – up to 1 month / 8 – up to 3 months / 9 – more than 3 months / 99 – not bound by time]
+Duration of the protest
+* 1 – up to 2 hours
+* 2 – up to 12 hours
+* 3 – up to 24 hours
+* 4 – up to 48 hours
+* 5 – up to 1 week
+* 6 – up to 2 weeks
+* 7 – up to 1 month
+* 8 – up to 3 months
+* 9 – more than 3 months
+* 99 – not bound by time

-CLAIM1 / CLAIM2
+#### CLAIM1 / CLAIM2
-Claims or issues raised during protest [1 – wage and other material gratification / 2 – government policy towards company / 3 – management policy / 4 – personal changes in management / 5 – collective agreements and guarantees / 6 – right to unionize / 7 – social dialogue / 8 – anti-privatization / 9 – pro-privatization / 10 – layoffs / 11 – pay due salary / 12 – bankruptcy or liquidation / 13 – atypical forms of employment / 20 – domestic policy concerning work and employment / 21 – domestic policy not concerning work and employment / 22 – cultural and religious issues / 99 – other]
+Claims or issues raised during protest.
+In most cases the first claim is the major one.
+* 1 – wage and other material gratification
+* 2 – government policy towards company
+* 3 – management policy
+* 4 – personal changes in management
+* 5 – collective agreements and guarantees
+* 6 – right to unionize
+* 7 – social dialogue
+* 8 – anti-privatization
+* 9 – pro-privatization
+* 10 – layoffs
+* 11 – pay due salary
+* 12 – bankruptcy or liquidation
+* 13 – atypical forms of employment
+* 14 - conditions of work
+* 15 - investment
+* 16 - pension rights
+* 20 – domestic policy concerning work and employment
+* 21 – domestic policy not concerning work and employment
+* 22 – cultural and religious issues
+* 23 - political conflict
+* 99 – other

-CLAIMDIR
+#### CLAIMDIR
-Direction of the claim, Marx or Polanyi-type protest [1 – workers’ initiative, offensive, ‘give more’, ‘do it’ / 2 – reaction to other actors’ actions, defensive, ‘do not take’, ‘do not do it’]
+Direction of the claim, Marx or Polanyi-type protest
+* 1 – workers’ initiative, offensive, ‘give more’, ‘do it’
+* 2 – reaction to other actors’ actions, defensive, ‘do not take’, ‘do not do it’

+#### RS
+Response of the target
+* 1 - positive, agrees, wants to continue talks, accepts claims
+* 2 - neutral, acknowledges protest
+* 3 - negative, disagrees, breaks talks, dismisses claims, takes action against protesters

+#### XXX
+Additional information for further analyses.
+There are just few keywords here:
+* death - someone died during or in consequence of the protest
+* international - protest is somehow international, takes place abroad or with foreign actors participating (that would be international / solidarity)
+* solidarity - newspaper mentions acts of solidarity from other workplaces, communities or unions beyond those already coded
+* vandalism - protest involves destruction of property
+* violence - protest involves violence against people